funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

 end = time.time()*1000
 print("Custom GPU Forward Pass Duration = ", end-start)
 print("Custom GPU Forward Pass Output\n", b3)

+assert torch.allclose(b1, b2), "b1 and b2 are not same"
+assert torch.allclose(b1, b3), "b1 and b3 are not same"
 ```
 The performance numbers looks like the one below:<br/><br/>
 ```